BCN3D/BCN3DSigma-Profile-Generator/README.md

 `git clone https://github.com/BCN3D/BCN3DSigma-Profile-Generator`

-Decompress it if you need to, open a terminal and go to the directory:
+Decompress it if you need to, open a terminal and go to the directory.

+###### Fast mode

+To generate a profile without entering the GUI.
+Just call the script and insert 4 valid parameters:

+`python Simplify3D-SigmaProfileGenerator.py LHotend RHotend LFilament RFilament`

+e.g.

+`python Simplify3D-SigmaProfileGenerator.py "0.4 - Brass" "0.4 - Brass" "Colorfila PLA" "Colorfila PLA"`

+Valid parameters for Hotends: Names of *.json* files in */Profiles Data/Hotends*.
+'None' if not mounted.

+Valid parameters for Fiaments: Names of *.json* files in */Profiles Data/Filaments*.
+'None' if empty.

+###### GUI Mode

+To enter the GUI call the script without additional parameters:

 `python Simplify3D-SigmaProfileGenerator.py`